IntelliTouch® Surface Acoustic Wave Touch Solutions

 Elo first introduced Surface Acoustic Wave (SAW) touch technology in 1987.
 SAW touchscreen technology delivers superior image clarity, resolution, light transmission, and reliability because it utilizes clear glass that continues to work even if scratched.
 There are no coatings, plastic films or moving parts to wear out or be damaged.
 The active area of the touchscreen is resistant to chemicals such as acetone, toluene, methyl ethyl ketone, isopropyl alcohol, methyl alcohol, ethyl acetate, ammonia-based glass cleaners, gasoline, kerosene, and vinegar.

-IntelliTouch SAW is a cost-effective alternative to projected capacitive (PCAP) touch technology that offers better optical clarity and the same zero-bezel style with significantly smaller border width.
+IntelliTouch SAW offers zero-bezel style with significantly smaller border width than traditional PCAP screens.
 Three axes of touch information are used to precisely discern two simultaneous touch locations anywhere on the screen.
 IntelliTouch solutions offer a simple bill of material, a less complex manufacturing and touchscreen integration process, and less capital investment than PCAP technologies.